tcitworld/framaslides/README.md

 To make a production build of Strut run `grunt build`.
 The resulting build will be located in `Strut/dist`.

+### Uploading pictures

+In order to add pictures to your presentations, you need a [lutim](https://framagit.org/luc/lutim) instance running.
+The default address is to change in the `app/bundles/common/tantaman.web.widgets/ItemImportModal.js` file.

 ### RELEASE NOTES ###

 v0.5.3 - Positioning and transformations of components in edit mode